 The fall of the Qing dynasty in 1912 brought chaos to the region.
 A series of rebellions arose in the province during the early 1930s after the governor, Yang Zengxin, was assassinated, with a short lived First East Turkistan Republic being declared in Kashgar, before the Nationalist Chinese army brought it down the next year and executed the two Emirs of the Republic, Abdullah Bughra and Nur Ahmad Jan Bughra.
 The Soviets then invaded Xinjiang, and the entire province was taken over by northeast Han warlord Sheng Shicai during the Xinjiang War, who ruled it the next decade with close support from the Soviet Union, with the Soviets maintaining a military base there and having several military and economic advisors deployed in the region, and many of whose ethnic and security policies Sheng instituted in Xinjiang.

 Nowadays, Xinjiang is China's largest natural gas-producing region, and abundant oil and mineral reserves have been located there.
-However, occasional clashes between the government and Uyghur separatists cause unrest in the region, as well as ethnic clashes and attacks by radical Islamists.
-The region has also caught international attention and infamy for what can only be described as an ethnic cleansing of the Uyghurs by the Chinese government, with concentration camps for them being set up there.
-We won't go into any more details, but you can look them up for yourself.
+However, occasional clashes between the government and Uyghur separatists terrorists cause unrest in the region, as well as ethnic clashes and attacks by radical Islamists.
+The region has also caught international attention and infamy for accusations of what some describe as an ethnic cleansing of the Uyghurs by the Chinese government, with alleged concentration camps for them being set up there.
+Others describe it as a ruthless but necessary crackdown on terrorism inspired by the American War on Terror

 Anime, Manga, & Light Novels